jolicode/docker-starter/README.md

 <summary>Read the cookbook</summary>

-If you want to create a new Symfony project, you need to:
+If you want to create a new Symfony project, you need to enter a builder (`inv builder`) and run the following commands

 1. Remove the `application` folder:

     ```bash
+    cd ..
-    rm -rf application/
+    rm -rf application/*
     ```

 1. Create a new project: